A structure theorem for generalized-noncontextual ontological models: Three equivalent notions of classicality

-\begin{theorem} There is a one-to-one correspondence between noncontextual ontological models of an operational theory, $\xiNC:\Op \to \SubS$, and ontological models of the associated GPT, $\widetilde{\xi}:\widetilde{\Op}\to\SubS$. \end{theorem} \begin{proof}[Proof sketch] The idea of the proof is captured by the following diagram:
+\begin{proposition} There is a one-to-one correspondence between noncontextual ontological models of an operational theory, $\xiNC:\Op \to \SubS$, and ontological models of the associated GPT, $\widetilde{\xi}:\widetilde{\Op}\to\SubS$. \end{proposition} \begin{proof}[Proof sketch] The idea of the proof is captured by the following diagram: